 The course is presented as a mixture of lectures, demos and hands-on exercises.
 Practical sessions follow all main topics, designed to reinforce the points covered.

-This intensive course is intended for developers who will use C# to write .NET Framework applications and who are relatively new to the C# programming language.
+This intensive course is intended for developers who will use C# to write .NET Framework or .NET Core applications and who are relatively new to the C# programming language.

 Delegates must understand the fundamentals of programming.
 Delegates can gain this level of knowledge by attending QA's 'Programming Foundations' (QAPROGFOU) course

 - Delegates attending this course via Extended Classroom will be required to provide dual monitors.

 - Before attending this class delegates must have a Microsoft account (signing up one is free).
 The instructions on how to set up a Microsoft account can be found here.

 - Write code that includes sequence, selection and iteration constructs

-- Create and use classes and structures (types), including fields, properties and methods
+- Create and use classes and structures (types), including fields, properties, methods, delegates and events

 - Use private, internal, protected and public visibility modifiers

 - Use exception handling to create robust applications

-- Create derived classes that inherit from custom-written or .NET Framework classes
+- Create derived classes that inherit from custom-written or .NET classes

 - Create interfaces and apply techniques of polymorphism effectively and appropriately